-Please note: there is a discretionary extension of up to two months for requests that are manifestly unfounded or excessive.
+Please note: there is a discretionary extension of up to three months for requests that are manifestly unfounded or excessive.

 SARs are free unless your request is manifestly unfounded, excessive or you require duplicate copies.
 In this situation, we reserve the right to charge a reasonable fee of £25 per complete copy for the administrative costs of complying with such requests.

-Before we are able to release any of your data, we must be sure of your identity.
+Before we are able to process any requests, we must be sure of your identity.

 Under the Data Protection Act (2018) and the General Data Protection Regulations (GDPR), it is an offence for a person to require you to apply for information from us for the purposes of:

 - your continued employment (this includes works carried out under a contract of services or office holder, apprenticeships, volunteering and work placements)